Different Strokes by Different Folks

 Different Strokes by Different Folks is a remix and cover album by American funk, and soul band Sly and the Family Stone.

 Description

 Released first as a Starbucks-exclusive in 2005, this version (recognizable by its black background cover) featured 12 tracks.
-The extended 14-track version of the album was released in 2006 by Epic Records It included two additional tracks: "Don't Call Me Nigger, Whitey" and "Thank You Nation 1814".
+The extended 14-track version of the album was released in 2006 by Epic Records It included two additional tracks: "Don't Call Me Nigger, Whitey" and "Thank You Rhythm Nation 1814".
 Each track is a remix of a previously released Sly and the Family Stone song.